Politicians are rushing to ban TikTok on government devices—but they’re mostly silent about your cell phone

 Meanwhile, federal legislators and state governors huffing and puffing about TikTok’s threat are mostly avoiding the difficult question of the app’s future.

 To date, only a few political leaders have taken a clear stance against ByteDance that calls for divestiture or an outright prohibition.
-Four members of Congress—Sens.
-Marco Rubio (R-Fla.) and Josh Hawley (R-Mo.), and Reps.
-Mike Gallagher (R-Wis.) and Raja Krishnamoorthi (D-Ill.)—have introduced legislation seeking to effectively ban TikTok on American soil.
+Four members of Congress—Senators Marco Rubio (R-Fla.) and Josh Hawley (R-Mo.), and Representatives Mike Gallagher (R-Wis.) and Raja Krishnamoorthi (D-Ill.)—have introduced legislation seeking to effectively ban TikTok on American soil.
 U.S. Sen. Mark Warner (D-Va.) also has signaled his support for similar legislation.

 Politicians staying mum on a national ban are likely engaging in smart politics.
 Polling on a national TikTok ban is limited, and available data suggests support is mixed.
 Drastic action against TikTok certainly carries political risk with younger voters given Pew Research Center data illustrating their devotion to TikTok (about two-thirds of teens use the app) and slightly more favorable views of China than older Americans.